• Best Fall Recipes

 February 09, 2013 at 10:08 am

-Elaine, you can buy these good brands of chocolate at many stores.
-I've purchased at Whole Foods, Bristol Farms, Cost Plus, and in many other places.
+Hi Elaine, you can buy these good brands of chocolate at many stores.
+I've purchased at Whole Foods, Bristol Farms, Cost Plus, Trader Joe's and in many places.
 A great online chocolate source is www.chocosphere.com.
 Another I like is Theo chocolate, but it comes only in small bars and we use it more for just eating than dipping berries.
 Check the links within the post.
-I have them pointed top Amazon which will show you what I use.
+I have them pointed to Amazon which will show you what I use.
+Let me know if this helps.

 Reply